1. Compensation principles

 2.2 Procedures for setting compensation

 The make-up and level of Board of Directors and Executive Management compensation is reviewed periodically and is made based on the sectoral and labour market environment in which Züblin Immobilien competes for and hires talent.
-Moreover, the companyʼs financial performance and the extent to which individual job requirements and performance targets have been met are also considered in NCCʼs decision on the compensation levels of the CEO and the other members of the Executive Management.
+Moreover, the companyʼs financial performance and the extent to which individual job requirements and performance targets have been met are also considered in the NCCʼs decision on the compensation levels of the Executive Management.